realrkennedy/kidschores-ha-dashboard/README.md

   - ✅ **Approval status** (if needed)
   - 🟢 **Can be redeemed now** — clearly indicates if the child has enough points
 - Rewards are automatically listed from the integration—**no manual setup required**.
 - Simple **one-click redemption** makes rewards easy to claim and enjoy.
+- **Reward Categories** — Organize rewards into **custom groups**, by using labels in the integration making it easier manage or filter different types of incentives.

 ---